 - Introduce children to basic story structure such as problem and solution, cause and effect

 - Are easily integrated into already existing themes

 - Be FUN and engaging for young children

-For specific activities for individual nursery rhymes see the list below:
+For specific activities for each nursery rhyme see the list below: